 Callie is an associate in both the IP Litigation group and the Technology and IP Transactions group in the Dallas office of Sidley Austin LLP.
 Her practice focuses on complex patent litigation involving a variety of technologies, such as wireless communications, semiconductor manufacturing, and consumer electronics.
 Callie also has expertise assisting clients in connection with IP acquisitions, patent cross-licensing investigation and negotiation, and IP due diligence, as well as trademark, trade secret, and unfair completion claims.

 When not practicing law, Callie enjoys spending time with her partner and children.
 Callie is also passionate about cycling, and you are likely to see her putting in a few laps or leading a group ride on the weekends.

 VP of Programming: Nadia Haghighatian

 Whether she is drawing portraits, dabbling in the kitchen, or crafting legal arguments, Nadia seeks out opportunities to be creative.
-She enjoys spending time with her partner and their two dogs (Edison and Tesla), competing in bar trivia, and watching true-crime documentaries.
+She enjoys spending time with her partner and their two dogs (Edison and Tesla) and cats (Galileo and Archimedes), competing in bar trivia, and watching true-crime documentaries.